syncfusion-content/maui-docs/MAUI/Circular-Charts/Selection.md

 ## Methods

-The Selection Behavior has a public method called [ClearSelecton()](), which resets all the current Selection properties to default.
+The Selection Behavior has a public method called [ClearSelection ()](), which resets all current Selection Behavior property values to their default values.

 ## Events

-The following events are available in chart [SfCircularChart](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.SfCircularChart.html).
+The following public Chart Selection Events are available in [ChartSelectionBehavior]().

 ### SelectionChanging

-The [SelectionChanging]() event occurs before the data point is being selected.
-This is a cancelable event.
-This argument contains the following information.
+The [SelectionChanging]() event is triggered before any data point has been selected.
+This event is cancelable, and these details are contained in the following event arguments.

-* [NewIndexws]() - Gets the index of currently selected data point.
+* [NewIndexes]() - Holds the index of the currently selected data point.
-* [OldIndexes]() - Gets the index of previously selected data point.
+* [OldIndexes]() - Holds the index of the previously selected data point.
-* [Cancel]() - Gets a boolean value indicating whether to continue the segment selection or not.
+* [Cancel]() - Returns a Boolean value indicating whether to continue the segment selection or not.

 ### SelectionChanged

-The [SelectionChanged]() event occurs after a data point has been selected.
-This argument contains the following information.
+The [SelectionChanged]() event is triggered after a data point has been selected.
+And these following details are contained in the following event arguments.

-* [NewIndexes]() - Gets the index of currently selected data point.
+* [NewIndexes]() - Holds the index of the currently selected data point.
-* [OldIndexes]() - Gets the index of previously selected data point.
+* [OldIndexes]() - Holds the index of the previously selected data point.